What is Single Session Coaching?

 The best way to find out how SST-Coaching can work for your organisation is to experience it.

 This is easy with our pilot package.

 - Within 24 hours of the order confirmation, you get a company code with which employees can book a session.

-Fill in the form and within one hour you will receive a non-binding quotation/order confirmation and information about the package.
+Fill in the form and within 24 hours you will receive a non-binding quotation/order confirmation and information about the package.

 What are characteristics of a good SST coach?

 SST requires a lot of flexibility and creativity from a coach.
 He or she must be able to react quickly to what happens in the session, quickly establish good contact and have the confidence that he or she can give the client something valuable in the session.